 There’s a sort of unwritten assumption that hand-outs have to be hard copy.
 That’s not the case, and it’s often not the best method of delivery for follow-up content.
 Paper has its advantages – it’s simple, easy to distribute and reasonably effective.
 However it is limiting.
 There is no opportunity to add in any additional material that was covered during the session (an interesting Q&A or an anecdote shared by one of the audience).
 Secondly, you have no way to track how many people have actually looked at it, whether it has been passed on, or whether it is being ignored.
 Also, it doesn’t encourage any ongoing interaction – it is a one-off touch point.
 Finally, despite your best intent – your piece of paper is just another piece of paper: for the most part, hand-outs are left in a drawer and ignored, recycled or lost.

-A powerful alternative to the conventional paper hand-out is to use something like Brainshark – an easy-to-use platform that transforms your presentation content into fully-animated videos, complete with narration.
+A powerful alternative to the conventional paper hand-out is to use PowerPoint to record narration and to output as narrated video, and then a platform like Vimeo to host the resulting narrated presentation.
 It’s a much more engaging, effective way of refreshing your audience’s memories.
-You simply send out a link by email or host it on your site.
+You simply send out a link by email or embed the video on your site.
 People click through and view the content on their PC, tablet or even smartphone.
-The beauty of Brainshark is that it sits in the cloud so can easily be updated with new material.
-Viewing figures can be tracked, and reminders can be sent out for those that haven’t yet watched it.
+The beauty of using a platform like Vimeo is that it sits in the cloud so can easily be updated with new material.
+Viewing figures can be tracked, there are integration possibilities with other platforms, and reminders can be sent out for those that haven’t yet watched it.

 It’s a change to be sure.
 And you’ll want to address this change when your audience sits down, eager to take home a couple of sheets of A4.
 However, the benefits are great: they get a more engaging, helpful resource, and you can track its reach, easily refresh the content and measure its success.